SEI-R-4-26/Installfest_Mac/README.md

 ## Overview

 We'll be installing most of the necessary tools for software engineering in this lesson.
 These tools are what we'll be utilizing during the course.

+***It is so important that you follow all of these instructions to a T, without skipping ahead.
+It is also very important, when working in the terminal, to ensure that you type everything exactly correctly before running the command.
+You are interacting with your computer's inner configurations, and each command should be treated with care and intention.***

 ## Objectives